 Things to consider before buying

-Check what renovations are scheduled for the next 5-years.
-Each housing company should have a renovation plan where this information can be found (“Pitkän tähtäimen suunnitelma or PTS”).
+Check what renovations are scheduled for the next 5 years.
+Each housing company should have a renovation plan where this information can be found (“pitkän tähtäimen suunnitelma or PTS”).
 If such a document is not available, you can check what renovations have been completed in the past from the house manager's certificate (“isännöitsijäntodistus”).
 Financially the largest and most costly renovations are the pipe-renovations (roughly every 50-years), facade renovation (roughly every 30-40-years) and roof renovation (20-40-years).
 A typical pipe renovation can cost 750€/m2 or more, so knowing what additional costs are coming up is crucial.
-You should factor in the upcoming renovation costs to the purchase price so you know that you can afford them.
+You should add up upcoming renovation costs to the purchase price so you know that you can afford them.
 Typically, it makes sense to purchase an apartment after major renovations have been completed, since statistically the market price for an apartment is lower compared to the pre-renovation cost + money spent on renovation.
-The upside with buying before major renovations is that you can have a say in e.g. how your bathroom will look like.
-Additionally, the price of the apartment is lower before major renovations, so it’s easier to secure a loan from the bank to purchase the apartment.
+The advantage of buying before major renovations is that you can have a say in e.g. how your bathroom will look like.
+Additionally, price of the apartment is lower before major renovations, so it’s easier to secure a bank loan for apartment purchase.

-How is the neighbourhood developing overall?
+How is the neighborhood developing overall?
 Are there major investments in nearby infrastructure?
-Investment in the surrounding urban area send a positive message about the neighbourhood, and has been shown to have a positive impact on residential housing prices.
+Investment in the surrounding urban area send a positive message about the neighborhood and has been shown to have a positive impact on residential housing prices.

-When purchasing an apartment in Finland you must pay a transaction tax (“varainsiirtovero”) that amounts to 2% of the apartments “Free-of-debt” price.
-First time buyers are exempt from this tax, but are still required to report the purchase to the tax authorities.
+When purchasing an apartment in Finland you must pay a transaction tax (“varainsiirtovero”) that amounts to 2% of the apartments “free-of-debt” price.
+First-time buyers are exempt from this tax but are still required to report the purchase to tax authorities.

-If you buy the apartment directly from the owner, you have 2 months to file and pay the transaction tax.
-If you buy the apartment through a real estate agent, the real estate agent will make sure you pay this tax immediately after signing the bill of sales.
-If buying directly from the owner, you carry the responsibility of doing this yourself.
+If you buy an apartment directly from the owner, you have 2 months to file and pay the transaction tax.
+If you buy an apartment through a real estate agent, the real estate agent will make sure you pay this tax immediately after signing the bill of sales.
+If buying directly from the owner, you bear the responsibility of doing this yourself.

 You can find more information about the transaction tax at the tax offices website: https://www.vero.fi/en-US/Individuals/Buying_a_home

 Make sure to inform the housing company that you have purchased shares in the company so they can update the owner registry or "osakasluettelo".
-You can do this by submitting a copy of the share document (asunto-osake), the bill of sales (kauppakirja), and a copy of the tax receipts to the housing manager (isännöitsijä).
-If you buy the apartment through a real estate agent, the real estate agent will make sure you are added into the owner registry.
+You can do this by submitting a copy of share document (asunto-osake), a bill of sales (kauppakirja), and a copy of tax receipts to the housing manager (isännöitsijä).
+If you buy an apartment through a real estate agent, the real estate agent will make sure you are added into owner registry.

-If you find old or hidden faults in the apartment that you weren't aware of at the time of purchase, the seller might be responsible for compensating you for these faults.
+If you find old or hidden flaws in the apartment that you weren't aware of at the time of purchase, the seller might be responsible for compensating you for these flaws.
 If you find such faults, you should inform the seller as soon as possible and specify the fault.
 The period during which the seller has liability over such factors ends after 2 years.